 Use a wall calendar or a scheduling app to help you keep track of important dates for lessons, assignments, and exam deadlines.
 Check it often and update it when needed.

 Have a ready list of the people who you can contact if you have any difficulties with the e-learning / distance course.
 From administrators to teachers, knowing who you need to contact in advance can save you time and frustration.
 Contact your teacher (if there is one) to say ‘hi’ and let them know you’ve joined the course and how you’re finding it.
 This will set up a line of communication with them and make you feel connected.

 5. Take breaks

 Don’t push yourself harder than is good for you.
 Different work routines work well for different people.
-You may develop your own technique, or you may find the Pomodoro technique works for you.
+You may develop your own study style, or you may find the Pomodoro technique works for you.
 The Pomodoro technique suggests you take a five-minute break for every 25 minutes worked.
 Read about some other techniques too.

 6. Minimise distractions

 Take some time to think about how to minimise distractions in your workspace.
 For example, closing curtains to reduce brightness and noise, or using noise cancelling headphones to block out sound during an e-learning session.

 If you find you have some time to work but you’ve actually scheduled to work later, instead try working ahead of schedule.
 Then if you need to take a break later from online learning when you were planning to work, you’ll have used your time well.

 8. Get familiar with settings